kotlin-hands-on/hands-on/README.md

 ### Code

-The code for the lab is located in its own repository using the naming convention `kotlin-hands-on-{lab-name}`
+The code for the lab is located in its own repository using the naming convention `{lab-name}`

 The description for the repository should be `{lab-name} Hands-On Lab`.
 Please make sure you use the appropriate .gitignore file: